Relativistic corrections for measuring Hubble's constant to 1% using stellar standard candles: Results

 \subsection{\kcorr s for TRGB distances in the EDD}

 The recent update of the Extragalactic Distance Database \citep[EDD]{Tully2009,Anand2021edd} contains TRGB distances to more than 500 nearby galaxies observed with {\it HST}.
 The same methodology (henceforth: the EDD TRGB method) was applied by \citet{Anand2021H0} to measure \Ho\ using a TRGB-calibrated distance ladder whose systematics differ as much as possible from the systematics of the TRGB distance ladder by \citet[i.e., the CCHP TRGB method]{Freedman2021}.
-Key differences among the systematics underlying the EDD and CCHP methods include: a) the EDD's use of a maximum likelihood fit to a combined RGB/AGB luminosity function \citep{Makarov2006} instead of the CCHP's use of a Sobel filter for edge detection; b) the EDD's exclusive reliance on {\it HST/ACS} F606W observations obtained after the 2009 {\it HST} electronics upgrade; c) the EDD's absolute calibration using a different field of NGC\,4258 and its use as the sole distance ladder anchor; d) the EDD's correction for population variance based on a fiducial color calibration \citep{Rizzi2007}; e) the EDD's homogeneous treatment of reddening corrections based almost exclusively\footnote{the sole exception being the SN-host galaxy NGC\,5643 whose low Galactic latitude renders all-sky reddening maps unreliable} on all-sky maps for both the anchor galaxy and the SN-hosts.
+Key differences among the systematics underlying the EDD and CCHP methods include\footnote{ While some of these differences, such as photometric homogeneity, are clear advantages of the EDD methodology over that adopted by the CCHP, the effect of other differences remains contentious, such as the benefit of relying on a single anchor galaxy with homogeneous photometry (EDD) versus averaging over multiple hosts with inhomogeneous photometry (CCHP), or the equivalence of TRGB populations in anchor and SN-host galaxies.
+Certainly, the detailed analysis of these differences and their relative importance for measuring \Ho is beyond the scope of this article.
+Interested readers are referred to the original EDD and CCHP articles for further detail.} : a) the EDD's use of a maximum likelihood fit to a combined RGB/AGB luminosity function \citep{Makarov2006} instead of the CCHP's use of a Sobel filter for edge detection; b) the EDD's exclusive reliance on {\it HST/ACS} F606W observations obtained after the 2009 {\it HST} electronics upgrade; c) the EDD's absolute calibration using a different field of NGC\,4258 and its use as the sole distance ladder anchor; d) the EDD's correction for population variance based on a fiducial color calibration \citep{Rizzi2007}; e) the EDD's homogeneous treatment of reddening corrections based almost exclusively\footnote{the sole exception being the SN-host galaxy NGC\,5643 whose low Galactic latitude renders all-sky reddening maps unreliable} on all-sky maps for both the anchor galaxy and the SN-hosts.
 The following considers the interplay between color corrections and redshift for the EDD TRGB method; further details on the EDD methodology can be found in \citet{Makarov2006,Rizzi2007,Jacobs2009,Wu2014TRGB,Anand2021edd}.